 I live at Golden Grain Farm near Wadena, Saskatchewan, Canada.
 The property was named by children's author Thornton W Burgess (1874–1965).
-Apparently there once was a big three-storey farmhouse (long gone) with wraparound verandas that was his summer retreat back in the day, but it burned down.
-Now we live in a smallish 1970s bungalow.
+Apparently there once was a big three-storey farmhouse (long gone) with wraparound verandas that was his summer retreat back in the day.
+Now we (Farmbeau and I) live in a smallish 1970s bungalow.
 This sign hung at the end of the driveway when we bought the place, and it is still there along with this old

 More info about Thornton Burgess: click here.

 You were wondering about me — where I live, how old I am, and so on?